CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 Some devices provide fax and modem functionality that requires connection to a telephone network so that a physical connection between the LAN and the telephone network can be established through the link with other IT systems.
 If this connection is not controlled by a security gateway, uncontrolled Internet access may be possible, allowing attackers to access the LAN from outside, for example.
 The unauthorized establishment of data connections and unwanted remote maintenance must be prevented in any case.

 An exception are multifunction devices with fax functionality that do not need to be connected to a telephone network.
-These devices scan documents and send them via a data connection to a central fax server, which is typically also located on the LAN.
+These devices scan documents and send them over a data connection to a central fax server, which is typically also located on the LAN.
 Only the fax server, which is connected to the telephone network, sends the fax to the actual receiver.
 If a fax server is used, the measures recommended in the NET.4.3 * Fax * block must be implemented.

 If multifunction devices can be connected to a telephone network, it must first be decided whether this connection is actually required, that is, whether the corresponding fax or modem functionality is required.
 If the connection to the telephone network can be waived, the following protective measures should be taken as far as possible: